Architecture

 Future: Horizontal Scaling

-- Multiple API instances behind load balancer
+For larger deployments, the architecture supports:- Multiple API instances behind load balancer

 - Celery + Redis for distributed background tasks